 What did he mean by this?

-Playing on the famous adage "you get what you pay for", he meant simply that investors often pay so much in fees that the cost of their investment over time makes them lose money, rather than earn.
+Playing on the famous adage "you get what you pay for," he meant simply that investors often pay so much in financial advisor and other financial fees that the cost of their investment over time makes them lose money, primarily in opportunity cost, rather than earn.

 Therefore: every dollar you don't pay to an active manager, you keep.

 Consider this: what could you do with all of the money that you didn't lose to high fees and large financial institutions?
 If you are paying 1% or more of your assets under management to your financial advisor, we believe you are paying too much.
 It's that simple.

 As fee-only financial advisors, One Day In July does not take commissions.
 We make all decisions in a fiduciary manner - in your best interest.
 As you search for the best financial advisor for you, here are a few things to keep in mind:

 Just because you pay less does not mean you get less.
 We often have this perception in life; in investing, it is not always true.

 Warren Buffett writes an annual letter to all of his stockholders.
 In his 2017 annual shareholder letter, Buffett said: